Drake hosts Stokes and Missouri State

 Des Moines, Iowa; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Missouri State visits Drake after Lacy Stokes scored 21 points in Missouri State’s 75-72 win against the Northern Iowa Panthers.
+BOTTOM LINE: Missouri State visits Drake after Lacy Stokes scored 21 points in Missouri State’s 75-72 victory over the Northern Iowa Panthers.

-The Bulldogs have gone 9-3 in home games.
-Drake is second in the MVC scoring 77.6 points while shooting 45.5% from the field.
+The Bulldogs are 9-3 on their home court.
+Drake averages 15.8 turnovers per game and is 6-0 when it has fewer turnovers than its opponents.

-The Bears are 13-2 in conference games.
-Missouri State is third in the MVC with 35.4 rebounds per game led by Kaemyn Bekemeier averaging 6.0.
+The Bears have gone 13-2 against MVC opponents.
+Missouri State ranks fourth in the MVC with 24.6 defensive rebounds per game led by Kaemyn Bekemeier averaging 4.1.

 Drake averages 10.2 made 3-pointers per game, 5.3 more made shots than the 4.9 per game Missouri State allows.
-Missouri State averages 6.3 made 3-pointers per game this season, 1.3 fewer made shots on average than the 7.6 per game Drake gives up.
+Missouri State has shot at a 44.3% clip from the field this season, 3.3 percentage points higher than the 41.0% shooting opponents of Drake have averaged.

 The Bulldogs and Bears square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Katie Dinnebier is averaging 20.7 points, 7.4 assists and 2.5 steals for the Bulldogs.
-Anna Miller is averaging 13.8 points over the last 10 games.
+TOP PERFORMERS: Katie Dinnebier is shooting 50.6% and averaging 20.7 points for the Bulldogs.
+Abbie Aalsma is averaging 2.5 made 3-pointers over the last 10 games.

-Stokes is averaging 12.8 points, 4.2 assists and 2.6 steals for the Bears.
+Stokes is shooting 47.2% and averaging 12.8 points for the Bears.
 Kyrah Daniels is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bulldogs: 7-3, averaging 76.7 points, 35.8 rebounds, 19.8 assists, 7.4 steals and 3.7 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 69.7 points per game.